Port Kembla harbour

 Port Kembla is a man-made cargo port or artificial harbour, with an outer harbour protected by breakwaters and an inner harbour constructed by dredging, located in the Illawarra region of New South Wales, Australia.
 Activities within the port are managed by the Port Authority of New South Wales.

 Location and features

 Located to the east of the Wollongong suburb of Port Kembla, the harbour of Port Kembla comprises a 8439 ML body of water with a surface area of 1.4 km2 at a dredged average depth of 6.1 m drawn from a catchment area of 6.3 km2.

 The port of Port Kembla was established in the late 1890s to facilitate the export of coal from the mines of the Illawarra region.
 Diversification of the port facilities during the late-1980s and since, has seen the port to include general and break bulk cargoes, containers and motor vehicle imports, and bulk grain exports.

-Regulation of the port rests with a number of federal, state, and local government agencies including the Australian Maritime Safety Authority, the Environment Protection Authority, and Wollongong City Council.
+Regulation of the port rests with a number of federal, state, and local government agencies including the Australian Maritime Safety Authority, the New South Wales Environment Protection Authority, and Wollongong City Council.